 Using GPS mobile technology, the system allows each branch to monitor where its carers are at any time.
 While clever apps are unable to stop road accidents or bad weather, what the app does do is generate alerts if a carer is going to be late so the office-based team can contact customers and reschedule if needed.

-“I’d used the technology at another branch, so the prospect of going back to printed rotas was something I didn’t want to do!” explains Natalie, who quickly made it her mission to get Celltrak in place for her new team.
+“I’d used the technology at another branch, so the prospect of going back to printed rotas was something I didn’t want to do!” explains the Branch Manager, who quickly made it her mission to get Celltrak in place for her new team.

 Regular checks and quality assurance